EAD-Group-Project-2025/gear-up-be/TEST_SUMMARY.md

 - ✅ Should return correct JWT expiration millis
 - ✅ Should return correct refresh token duration

+## EmailVerificationService Tests (27 tests)

+### **13. Email Verification Disabled Tests** (5 tests)
+- ✅ Should auto-verify user when email verification is disabled
+- ✅ Should save user after auto-verification
+- ✅ Should not call email service when verification is disabled
+- ✅ Should not generate JWT token when verification is disabled
+- ✅ Should handle already verified user gracefully

+### **14. Email Verification Enabled Tests** (8 tests)
+- ✅ Should generate email verification token
+- ✅ Should send verification email with correct parameters
+- ✅ Should construct verification URL correctly
+- ✅ Should not auto-verify user when verification is enabled
+- ✅ Should not save user when verification is enabled
+- ✅ Should handle user with long name
+- ✅ Should handle user with special characters in name
+- ✅ Should handle different base URLs correctly

+### **15. Exception Handling Tests** (5 tests)
+- ✅ Should throw RuntimeException when token generation fails
+- ✅ Should throw RuntimeException when email service fails
+- ✅ Should include original exception message in wrapped exception
+- ✅ Should propagate exception cause
+- ✅ Should not throw exception when verification is disabled even if services fail

+### **16. Edge Cases and Boundary Tests** (6 tests)
+- ✅ Should handle user with minimal name
+- ✅ Should handle empty app base URL path
+- ✅ Should handle very long verification token
+- ✅ Should create UserPrinciple from unverified user
+- ✅ Should handle base URL with trailing slash
+- ✅ Should handle base URL without protocol

+### **17. Service Interaction Tests** (3 tests)
+- ✅ Should call services in correct order
+- ✅ Should not call email service if token generation fails
+- ✅ Should pass exact user details to services

 ## 📁 Files Created

 ### Test Code